-The reorganization is not expected to be a taxable event for unitholders of HBD provided that, in the case of Canadian resident unitholders who hold units of HBD in taxable accounts, such unitholders make a joint election with the proposed multi-class corporate fund structure under Section 85 of the Income Tax Act ( Canada ) as part of the exchange from their existing trust units into shares of a class of the new corporate fund structure.
-Horizons ETFs is establishing a process to provide assistance to unitholders in taking the necessary steps to file the joint election, which will be free of charge.
-Additional information can be found here: https://www.horizonsetfs.com/section-85-election.
+The corporate class reorganization is not expected to be a taxable event for unitholders of the HRA provided that, in the case of eligible Canadian resident unitholders who hold units of HRA in taxable accounts, such unitholders make a joint election with Horizons ETF Corp. under section 85 of the Income Tax Act (Canada) to have the exchange of their existing trust units for shares of a series of Horizons ETF Corp. take place at the unitholder's tax cost, plus any reasonable costs of disposition.

-Horizons ETFs Management ( Canada ) Inc. is an innovative financial services company and offers one of the largest suites of exchange traded funds in Canada .
+Horizons ETFs Management (Canada) Inc. is an innovative financial services company and offers one of the largest suites of exchange traded funds in Canada.
 The Horizons ETFs product family includes a broadly diversified range of solutions for investors of all experience levels to meet their investment objectives in a variety of market conditions.
-Horizons ETFs has approximately $10 billion of assets under management and 91 ETFs listed on major Canadian stock exchanges.
+Horizons ETFs has more than $13.5 billion of assets under management and 92 ETFs listed on major Canadian stock exchanges.

 Commissions, management fees and expenses all may be associated with an investment in exchange traded products (the "Horizons Exchange Traded Products") managed by Horizons ETFs Management (Canada) Inc. The Horizons Exchange Traded Products are not guaranteed, their values change frequently and past performance may not be repeated.
 The prospectus contains important detailed information about the Horizons Exchange Traded Products.
 Please read the relevant prospectus before investing.